scentellegher/scentellegher.github.io/_posts/2017-03-02-personality-and-ego-network.md

 categories: research
 ---

-Me and my advisor **Bruno Lepri**, in collaboration with professors **Jari Saramäki** from AAlto University, Finland, and **Eduardo López** from George Mason University, US, have recently published a new paper on the PLOS ONE journal called **"Personality Traits and Ego-network Dynamics"**. [[link]][plos-pers].
+Me and my advisor **Bruno Lepri**, in collaboration with professors **Jari Saramäki** from Aalto University, Finland, and **Eduardo López** from George Mason University, US, have recently published a new paper on the PLOS ONE journal called **"Personality Traits and Ego-network Dynamics"**. [[link]][plos-pers].

 In this work we were interested in understanding whether and how personality traits affect the way we manage our social relationships.
-We interact with a wide network of people on a daily basis, and these social relationships play an important role in our lives.
+As we know, we interact with a wide network of people on a daily basis, and these social relationships play an important role in our lives.
 The problem is that there are costs in their maintenance.

-We were interested in understanding how the personality traits of individuals affect this picture.
-In order to do so, we combined detailed mobile phone call records with personality traits scores collected by means of surveys, from participants of the **Mobile Territorial Lab (MTL)** study[^1].
+But how individuals' personality traits affect this picture?
+In order to find an answer, we combined detailed mobile phone call records with personality traits scores collected by means of surveys, from participants of the **Mobile Territorial Lab (MTL)** study[^1].
 The MTL was a living laboratory that took place in Trento, Italy, in collaboration with **Fondazione Bruno Kessler (FBK)**, **MIT**, **TIM** and **Telefónica**, and observed the lives of 142 parents through multiple channels for more than two years.
 The data was collected from smartphones, questionnaires and experience sampling probes.
 In particular, they tracked social interactions (e.g. call and SMS communications), mobility routines and spending patterns.
 The data was than used to create a multi-layered view of the lives of the study participants.

 We modeled the patterns of mobile phone interactions of individuals as **social signatures** defined by Saramäki et al.[^2] as
 > "*[...] the way that egos divide their communication efforts among alters and how persistent the observed patterns are over time.*"

-Possible explanations on how persistent these communication patterns are over time, and thus how we allocate our efforts in maintaining our social relationships could be explained by
+Possible explanations on how persistent these communication patterns are over time, and thus how we allocate our efforts in maintaining our social relationships, could be explained by different factors such as
 * Time constraints
 * Cognitive constraints
 * **Differences in personality**
-* ...

-All the individuals' personality has been measured by the Big Five model, a model that describes the personality of an individual with five dimensions defined as Openness to Experience, Conscientiousness, Extraversion, Agreeableness, and Neuroticism, also known as OCEAN.
+All the individuals' personality has been measured by the Big Five model, a model that describes the personality of an individual with five dimensions defined as Openness to Experience, Conscientiousness, Extraversion, Agreeableness, and Neuroticism, also known as OCEAN.\\
-If interested, there is a nice [TED talk][ted-little] by professor Brian Little about the OCEAN personality types, where he focus on the differences between introverts and extroverts.
+(If interested, there is a nice [TED talk][ted-little] by professor Brian Little about the OCEAN personality types, where he focus on the differences between introverts and extroverts).

 During all the analysis, we followed the assumption that individuals in the extreme of the scale for a given trait would exhibit largest differences in communication patterns.
 Therefore, we identify for each of the Big Five personality traits people falling in the 25th percentile (low personality scores) and the 75th percentile (high personality scores).
 Thus, for example, for the Extraversion trait we found the most extroverted and the most introverted individuals.